jmneto/GenesysAudioHookServer/README.md

 ```

 Once the WAV file ends, the session closes, and the client exits.
 A close can also be initiated with `CTRL+C` at any time.

----

-For more details on the Genesys AudioHook protocol, refer to the [Gensys AudioHook official documentation](https://developer.genesys.cloud/devapps/audiohook/).

 # Additional Resources
 - [Genesys AudioHook Protocol](https://developer.genesys.cloud/devapps/audiohook/)